 This calorie calculator can be used to estimate the number of calories a person should be consuming each day.
-It can also provide a simple guideline for how many calories that person would need to consume to gain or lose weight.
+It can also provide a simple guideline for how many calories that person would need to consume to gain or lose weight based on their activity level.
 Needs may be slightly different, but this is a good place to start.

 The calorie value obtained by completing this calorie calculator is the estimated number of calories that the individual would need to consume in order to maintain their bodyweight.
 If the individual is trying to gain or lose weight use the recommendations below to achieve those goals.

 To lose one pound per week the individual would be recommended to subtract 500 calories off of the estimate for daily maintenance calories.
 This is assuming that individual changes nothing else in their daily energy output.
 For example, someone who removed 500 calories from their daily caloric intake but also did additional cardio to burn 250 calories they would be expected to lose closer to 1.5 pounds per week.
 In that same line of thought, if someone were to keep calories at maintenance level but add in an additional daily calorie burn of 500 calories, they should expect to lose about one pound per week as well.

 It is recommended that individuals do not lower calorie intake by more than 1,000 calories as this can be unhealthy and reduce metabolism.
 Losing more than 2 pounds per week can also cause the loss of muscle mass.

 It is also important that the individual does not deprive their body of its required nutrients such as fiber and water while trying to lose weight as this can be extremely unhealthy.

 To gain one pound per week an individual would be recommended to add 500 calories to the estimate for daily maintenance calories.
 Once again assuming the individual does not change their daily caloric expenditure.